Funfetti Cake Batter Cookies

 Add the cake mix

-Sprinkle the Funfetti cake mix over the wet ingredients and fold with a spatula until no dry pockets remain.
+Sprinkle the Funfetti cake mix over the wet ingredients.

 -

-Gently fold in the rainbow sprinkles so the color does not smear.
+Gently fold in the ⅓ cup rainbow sprinkles until they are evenly distributed through the dough.

 -